Treating Advanced Prostate Cancer

 Combination Radiation and Endocrine Therapy

-Sometimes, patients receive endocrine therapy in combination with external beam radiation therapy for the treatment of prostate cancer.
+Sometimes, patients receive hormone therapy in combination with external beam radiation therapy for the treatment of prostate cancer.
 This treatment uses a high-energy X-ray machine to direct radiation to the prostate tumor.
 For patients with intermediate or high risk prostate cancer, studies show this combination is more effective at slowing the disease than endocrine therapy or radiation therapy alone.

 Radiation can also come in the form of a monthly intravenous drug called Xofigo.
 Xofigo is approved for use in men who have advanced prostate cancer that has spread only to the bones.
 Candidates should have also received therapy designed to lower testosterone.
 The drug works by binding to minerals within bones to deliver radiation directly to bone tumors.
 A study of 809 men showed that those taking Xofigo lived an average of 3 months longer than those taking a placebo.